zey-2/5m-data-1.3-sql-basic-ddl/lesson.md

 ### 3.2 Create indexes

 Indexes are used to improve the performance of queries.
 They are not required but are recommended for tables with many rows.
+They are used to _retrieve data from the database more quickly than otherwise_.
+Indexes are created using one or more columns of a database table.
+The users cannot see the indexes, they are just used to speed up searches/queries.

 ```sql
 -- Create a unique index 'teachers_name_idx' on the column name of table teachers.